BOTANICAL REFERENCE

 (Ocimum sanctum)

 Adaptogen – helps with brain fog and exhaustion.
+Anti-inflammatory; Treats respiratory disorders.

 Invokes wholeness and uplifts the spirit – opens the heart and mind.

 Generally considered safe for most people.
 Possible side effects: Nausea, diarrhea, and worsening hypothyroidism.
+Consult your healthcare provider before using herbal products, especially if you are pregnant, nursing, or on any medications.

 Hops Flowers